HTTP Security Headers for Website

 Cross-Origin-Resource-Policy (CORP)

-This header when presents restricts and limits the resource sharing policy to prevent resources from being accessed by other domains.
+This header, when present, restricts and limits the resource-sharing policy to prevent resources from being accessed by other domains.
 This header protects against cross-origin attacks and can be added in htaccess like this:

 Header set Cross-Origin-Resource-Policy: "same-origin"